Concordium Governance Committee elections#

 After the election#

-After the election is the tally phase.
+The period after the election is the tally phase.

 diagram showing steps below

-1. Once the election closes, the election coordinator uses the coordinator tool to get the final weights (the initial weights plus weights after taking vote delegation into account) and compute the encrypted tally which is registered in the smart contract.
+1. Once the election closes, the Election Coordinator uses the coordinator tool to get the final weights (the initial weights plus weights after taking vote delegation into account) and compute the encrypted tally which is registered in the smart contract.

 3. The decryption shares from each guardian and corresponding proofs of correct decryption are used to produce the election result, which is registered in the smart contract.
-The election coordinator posts the decrypted tally and voters can see the election result in the voting dApp.
+The election coordinator posts the decrypted tally and voters can see the election result in the Voter dApp.

 Components for voting#